Egyras/HeishaMon/MQTT-Topics.md

 TOP108 | main/Alt_External_Sensor | If external outdoor sensor is selected
 TOP109 | main/Anti_Freeze_Mode | Is anti freeze mode enabled or disabled
 TOP110 | main/Optional_PCB | If the optional PCB is enabled (if installed)
-TOP111 | main/Z2_Sensor_Settings | Setting of the sensor for zone 2 (water, ext thermostat, int. thermostat or thermistor) TOP112 | main/Z1_Sensor_Settings | Setting of the sensor for zone 1 (water, ext thermostat, int. thermostat or thermistor) TOP113 | main/Buffer_Tank_Delta | Delta of buffer tank setting in Kelvin TOP114 | main/External_Pad_Heater | If the external pad heater is enabled (if installed)
+TOP111 | main/Z2_Sensor_Settings | Setting of the sensor for zone 2 (0=water, 1=ext thermostat, 2=int. thermostat or thermistor)
+TOP112 | main/Z1_Sensor_Settings | Setting of the sensor for zone 1 (0=water, 1=ext thermostat, 2=int. thermostat or thermistor)
+TOP113 | main/Buffer_Tank_Delta | Delta of buffer tank setting in Kelvin
+TOP114 | main/External_Pad_Heater | If the external pad heater is enabled (if installed)

-All Topics realated with state can have also value -1 - unknown - but only in abnormal situations.
+All Topics related with state can have also value -1 - unknown - but only in abnormal situations.

 ## Option PCB Topics:
 The following topics are actions from the heatpump to the optional pcb (for example, start pump on zone 2).
 This is only available if you have enable optional pcb emulation.